bguerout/oleoduc/README.md

 Allows data to be written somewhere.
 Note that it must be the last step.

-Note that by default a chunk is processed just after the previous one has been written (sequentially).
+Note that by default a chunk is processed when the previous one has been written (sequentially).

 This behaviour can be changed to write multiple chunks in parallel.
 This is useful when writing chunk is slow (ie. async call to a database).